Maadhavi Latha

-Pasupuleti Maadhavi Latha is an Indian actress and politician who appeared in Telugu and Tamil films.
-She made her debut in lead role with the film Nachavule(2008).
+Pasupuleti Maadhavi Latha is an Indian actress and politician who appears in Telugu and Tamil films.
+She made her debut as a female lead in the 2008 film Nachavule.
+The film was commercially successful and won three Nandi Awards.
+She later starred in films like Snehituda (2009), Aravind 2 (2013), and Aambala (2015).

 In 2018, she joined the Bharatiya Janata Party and contested from Guntur West constituency in the 2019 Andhra Pradesh Legislative Assembly election.

 Early life

 Madhavi Latha was born in a Telugu family in Hubli, Karnataka.
 Her parents are originally from Coastal Andhra.
 She obtained her degree from Gulbarga University, Karnataka and completed post-graduation from Mysore University.

 Film career

 Maadhavi made her feature film debut with the Telugu romantic film Nachavule (2008), with a critic describing that she was promising in her role.
-Her next films Shh... and Snehituda... opposite Nani, opened to negative reviews and box office collections.
+Her next films Shh... and Snehituda opposite Nani, opened to negative reviews and box office collections.
 She subsequently spent a year in the United Kingdom, pursuing a Masters qualification in Fashion Designing at Coventry University, before relocating back to Hyderabad to restart a career in films.
 She made a comeback and worked on films including Aravind 2 (2013) as well as on the unreleased Choodalani Cheppalani alongside Taraka Ratna, where she played a deaf and mute girl.

 Her first release in 2015 was her debut Tamil film, Sundar C's multi-starrer Aambala.
 Madhavi has first acted in Mahesh Babu's Athidi in a role of heroine's friend.